eed3si9n/eed3si9n.com/original/atreus.md

 My everyday keyboard is Microsoft Natural Ergonomic Keyboard 4000, but in the last year or so I've been coding more and more using the MacBook Pro keyboard, often from the kitchen where I hang out.
 This started to wear out the flimsy MacBook Pro keyboard to the point that some keys that I assigned to slide out the terminal started to miss the strokes.
 So a small size split keyboard sounnded like a good idea.

+The Matias Quiet Click has definite tactile bump when activated even though they're quiet, and also relatively high actuation of 60±5gf.
+I'd love to compare it against MX clear, which seems comparable at leat in terms of the spec.
+In terms of the feel and the quietness, I think I like the switch.

 The jury is still out, but the layout of Atreus requires some practice.
 It has significantly fewer keys compared even to laptop keyboards, so space (not a bar), shift, enter, backspace are all crammed on the bottom row as normal sized key.
 In addition, ortholinear layout means that I need to re-develop some of the muscle memory on where some of the keys are located.
 I have hard time particularly with 'c'.